Pattern formation and spatiotemporal chaos in relativistic degenerate plasmas: Introduction

 \section{Introduction}

 The nonthermal radiation of intense electromagnetic (EM) waves (radio wave, $X$-rays, or $\gamma$-rays) can be observed from pulsating stars and during their collapse due to compression of their magnetospheres and a significant increase in the magnetic field.
 The electric field in this process accelerates charged particles, resulting in charged particle radiation when they move in the magnetic field \cite{kryvdyk2009}.
 Thus, strong high-frequency (hf) EM waves and high-density relativistic degenerate dense plasmas associated with compact objects (e.g., white dwarfs, neutron stars, active galactic nuclei, etc.) can be simultaneously produced.
 Such an intense EM wave could play a crucial role in characterizing the nature of the final radiation spectra that will emerge from these compact objects.
 In the latter, plasmas may consist of high-density relativistic degenerate electrons, contaminated by a small fraction of classical or non-degenerate electrons and positive ions forming only the neutralizing background plasma.
 They thus can support the propagation of low-frequency (lf) electron-acoustic waves (EAWs) \cite{shatashvili2020nonlinear,misra2021}.
 Since hf EM fields can scatter into lf EM waves on EAWs, the EM spectral range will change from the original radiation and carry essential information while interacting with EAWs for the self-modulation, soliton formation \cite{shatashvili2020nonlinear,roy2022electromagnetic}, and the emergence of spatiotemporal chaos \cite{banerjee2010spatiotemporal}, leading to turbulence in astrophysical plasmas.
 Several authors have studied the nonlinear interactions of hf EM waves with electrostatic lf density perturbations for generating electromagnetic envelope solitons and wakefields \cite{holkundkar2018,roy2020}.
-However, less effort has been paid to study the emergence of spatiotemporal chaos or EM wave turbulence due to these interactions in high-density regimes.
+However, less effort has been paid to study the emergence of spatiotemporal chaos or EM wave turbulence due to these interactions in high-density regimes. {Typically, the fluid turbulence is associated with chaotic and multi-scale fluid flows.
+This occurs when fluid kinetic energy becomes high enough to overcome the dissipative effects caused by, for example, fluid viscosity, leading to a transition from large to small-scale eddies through vortex stretching in the energy cascade.
+On the other hand, in the case of optical turbulence, the key physical mechanisms involve nonlinear self-focusing, which causes the high-intensity light beam to break into filaments, and modulational instability that leads to the formation of envelope solitons in dispersive media.
+A similar mechanism can also be applicable to plasma media.
+In planetary ionospheres, plasma turbulence can occur similarly to the fluid turbulence discussed above or due to instabilities in plasmas.
+However, compared to solar wind or magnetospheric particles, such plasma turbulence may involve wave-particle interactions.}